Q Ratio (Tobin's Q) - Definition

 A Little More on What is Tobin's Q Ratio

-The Tobin’s Q ratio expresses the relationship between the intrinsic value of a physical asset and its market valuation.
+The Tobins Q ratio expresses the relationship between the intrinsic value of a physical asset and its market valuation.
 With this ratio, one can easily know whether a particular business, industry or market is overvalued or undervalued.
 Also, it expresses the variance between the replacement cost of a company and the market value.
-For instance, if the replacement costs of a company’s assets are lower in value than the firm’s stock, the stock is said to be overvalued.
+For instance, if the replacement costs of a companys assets are lower in value than the firms stock, the stock is said to be overvalued.
 When the Tobins Q ratio of a firm or market is more than one, the market is overvalued and when it is less than one, it is undervalued.
 Here are some important things to know about Tobins Q ratio;

 - The Q Ratio was first used by Nicholas Kaldor in his article published 1966 and later popularized by the Novel Laureate, James Tobin, who the ratio was named after,